Acid Rap: Background and production

-Chancellor Bennett has admitted that some LSD was used during the production of this mixtape.
-Bennett has said, "[There] was a lot of acid involved in Acid Rap.
-I mean, it wasn't too much — I'd say it was about 30 to 40 percent acid... more so 30 percent acid."
+Bennett has confirmed that LSD was used during the mixtape's recording, stating "[There] was a lot of acid involved in Acid Rap.
+I mean, it wasn't too much – I'd say it was about 30 to 40 percent acid... more so 30 percent acid."
 He has also made it clear that LSD's involvement was just a small factor in the making of the mixtape.
-Bennett has said that, "It wasn't the biggest component at all.
+Bennett explained, "It wasn't the biggest component at all.
 It was something that I was really interested in for a long time during the making of the tape, but it's not necessarily a huge factor at all.
 It was more so just a booster, a bit of fuel.
 It's an allegory to acid, more so than just a tape about acid."